 Get up and training (the right way) in less than five minutes!

-In this article we’ve got a 4 tips to keep in mind as you choose your Couch to 5k Program.
+Below, we’ve got 4 tips to keep in mind as you choose your Couch to 5k Program.

 First thing’s first, know yourself and your motivation levels.
 For most new runners, it’s tough to commit to a training schedule long-term.
 After that first or second week high wears off, it will be tough to push through the soreness and keep up with your training.

 With that in mind, remember that a PDF of your training plan isn’t going to do the trick.
 While a training program spelled out in a PDF or in an e-book is simple and digestible, it’s not going to motivate you on the tough days.